Veilkrand/geocoding-proxy/readme.md

 ```

 #### Error 404: Address not found
-After checking both service provider no results were found for the supplied address.
+After checking both service providers no results were found for the supplied address.

 ```
 {